In ocean freight, LCL shipping stands for Less than Container Load or groupage.

 In LCL shipping, all goods must be palletized.
 If you are shipping boxed, crated or loose cargo, these must be place on pallets.

-It is important to know which pallets to use and if your cargo is stackable in order to calculate your shipping charge.
+It is important to know the type and number of pallets to use and if your cargo is stackable in order to calculate your shipping charge.

 The price of an LCL shipment is calculated by destination, volume, and weight.
 If volume is over 353 cubic feet, we recommend checking the price difference between FCL and LCL.
 It is generally more cost effective to ship FCL if volume is greater than 530 cubic feet.